FreeFem/FreeFem-doc/docs/documentation/chapter10.md

       rMj[jp] = interpolate(Whij,Whi,t=1); }} // Whij -> Whi
 ```

-\end{enumerate}

-To buil a not to bad application, I have add code tout change variable from parametre value with the following code
+To buil a not too bad application, I have add code tout change variable from parametre value with the following code

 ```freefem
 include "getARGV.idp"